Heading onto the clay ground? Read on

 - Want a biodegradable wad?
 Investigate the Eley VIP Steel Pro eco cartridge

 Some of these are subsonic, so suitable for use on shooting grounds where excessive noise can be a problem.

-Gamebore markets an interesting range and using colourful packaging with often memorable descriptions.
+Gamebore markets an interesting range and uses colourful packaging with often memorable descriptions.
 How about Black Gold-Dark Storm?
-That apart, the company has a good reputation where it matters, performance.
+Names apart, the company has a good reputation.
 Gamebore’s clay cartridges cover 12-bore lead and steel shot and subsonic, also 20-bore and .410.

-Gamebore advertise this medium-priced cartridge as suitable for training and competition.
-In other words, it seems good for club clays.
+Suitable for training and competition.
 It is assembled in a 70mm case with an 8mm head, and there’s a choice of plastic or fibre wads.
 Shot sizes are 7.5 and 8.
 Claimed muzzle velocity is 1,420 feet per second.
 The cartridge is also available in 21, 24 and 28gms loadings.

 EVO LOW NOISE